Title: Fiscal Services Student Assistant

 - Able to lift 15-20 pounds.

-Based on the University of Hawaii Manoa campus.
-Flexible hours, Monday through Friday between 7:30 a.m. – 4:30 p.m.
+Based at the University of Hawaii Foundation central office, located at 1314 S. King Street, Suite B. Flexible hours, Monday through Friday between 7:30 a.m. – 4:30 p.m.

 Send your letter of interest and resume to Maria.Ueoka@uhfoundation.org